rivue/Gamified-Study-Tool/README.md

                 - ⭐️ explore adding "scroll to current" on map page (last unlocked node)
                 - also, maybe change it to vertical
                 - ⭐️ add ability to leave libraries (later)
+                - ⭐️ move dropdown menu to left + make dropdown menu permanant, replace w/ profile picture --> hover menu for to see profile settings or something
                 - ⭐️ all the other routes and stuff (terms & policies, buying subscription, can't think of others?)
             - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something
             - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating